 1. We asked 200 pharma leaders about AI

 We wanted to cut through the noise.
-We asked over 200 pharma professionals across Europe, North America, and Asia to help us see the full picture:
+We surveyed more than 200 pharma experts from Europe, North America, and Asia to get a complete view.

 - How far along are they in adopting and scaling AI?